Want Your Company To Succeed? Connect Your Business Plans And Appraisals!

 With that in mind, it is incredibly valuable to involve your team in the business planning process.
 Allowing people to understand your overarching goals and ambitions makes it much easier for them to come on board.
 What’s more, you will often find that your team will come up with great ideas and suggestions that could mean you reach your goals far more quickly than you thought possible.

-The concept of a ‘Golden Thread’ that runs from the objectives of the business plan right the way through to the targets and objectives of every individual within the business isn’t new.
+When it comes to linking business plans and appraisals, the concept of a ‘Golden Thread’ that runs from the objectives of the business plan right the way through to the targets and objectives of every individual within the business is nothing new.
 But it is easy to lose sight of!